 Once healthcare professionals understand the importance of full HIPAA compliance, the next step is choosing the right tools.
 Not all applications are created equal – different types of software support different aspects of compliance, and selecting the right combination is critical to keep PHI secure while maintaining workflow efficiency.

-Messaging and team communication tools
+HIPAA-compliant messaging and team communication software

 Chanty